CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 - Enable the specified prefix to use for IPv6 autoconfiguration.
 - Indicate to hosts on the local link that the specified prefix contains a complete IP address by setting the R flag.

-The following command example configures the IPv6 prefix 2001:db8:1::100/32, and sets the amount of time that the prefix is valid for on-link determination to 2000000000 and the amount of time that addresses generated from a prefix remain preferred to 1000000000.
+The following example commands configure the IPv6 prefix 2001:db8:1::100/32, and set the amount of time that the prefix is valid for on-link determination to 2000000000 and the amount of time that addresses generated from a prefix remain preferred to 1000000000.

 {{< tabs "TabID168 ">}}
 {{< tab "NVUE Commands ">}}